IT-WIBRC/dev-tools/packages/devkit/README.md

 dk list --where alias:rt --where pm=npm

 # List javascript templates and filter by templates whose name starts with 'r'
-dk list javascript --where name:/^r/
+dk list js --where name:/^r/

 # List templates in a compact table format, including defaults
 dk list --mode table -d